-Before you breathe a sigh of relief that the potential dangers of dairy have finally waned, I have deliberately left out heart disease from the list, as frustratingly epidemiological studies have linked milk consumption to increased as well as decreased risk of cardiovascular disease, so that area in particular needs more research, like many others.
+Before you breathe a sigh of relief that the potential dangers of dairy have finally waned, I have deliberately left out heart disease from the list, as frustratingly, epidemiological studies have linked milk consumption to increased as well as decreased risk of cardiovascular disease, so that particular area is currently inconclusive.

-It’s tempting to make the case not to drink milk based on the evolutionary argument, plus the fact that my list of problems is longer than that of the positives.
-Of course that could be down to my skewed research, or personal, educational or cultural biases.
+It’s tempting to make the case not to drink milk based on the evolutionary argument, plus the fact that the list of problems appears longer than that of the benefits.
+Of course, that could be down to my skewed research, or personal, educational or cultural biases.
 Perhaps the best thing is to take a reductionist approach and simply decide if you’ll drink cows milk or not.
 Period.

-Whatever you have decided, for unidentified reasons milk sales are declining.
+Whatever you have decided, the current trend is that milk sales are declining.
 In the US milk consumption has reached its lowest levels since 1984.
 Whilst no one truly knows what is causing the decline, it is thought to be due to increasingly strong sales of new drinks such as energy drinks, sports drinks and protein shakes, but also bottled tea and humble old water, rather than any inherent problem with the white stuff.

 Any clearer?
 I fear I may have raised more questions than I set out to answer!

 If you’d like an alternative, why not try one of the following?
-Just be wary of added sugar, and realise that some of these come with their own health concerns, such as soy milk, which might not be good for your teeth (see this and this article) amongst other things.
-The following options are plant-based alternatives, but not necessarily better.
-They might be worth trying if you can’t have or don’t want milk for any particular reason.
+Avoid products with added sugar, and realise that some of these come with their own health concerns, such as soy milk, which harbours hormone disruptors and might not be good for your teeth (see this and this article).
+The following options are non-bovine animal or plant-based alternatives:

 – Almond milk